Understanding Online Anxiety Treatment

 What Is Anxiety (and When Is It a Disorder)?

-Anxiety is your body's alarm system,designed to help you notice threat and respond.
-It becomes an anxiety disorder when fear or worry is persistent, out of proportion to the situation, and causes meaningful impairment (work, school, relationships, sleep, or health).
+Anxiety is your body's alarm system, designed to help you notice threat and respond.
+It becomes an anxiety disorder when fear or worry is persistent, out of proportion to the situation, and causes meaningful impairment in work, school, relationships, sleep, or health.
 Common anxiety disorders include generalized anxiety disorder (GAD), panic disorder, social anxiety disorder, and specific phobias.

-Anxiety also commonly overlaps with depression, insomnia, PTSD, and substance use.
-That's one reason a thorough psychiatric evaluation matters: treatment for anxiety works best when the full picture is addressed.
+Anxiety often overlaps with depression, insomnia, PTSD, and substance use.
+That is one reason a thorough psychiatric evaluation matters: treatment for anxiety works best when the full clinical picture is addressed.

 Signs You May Benefit From Anxiety Treatment

-Consider getting anxiety help if any of these have been true for several weeks or longer:
+Consider getting professional anxiety help if any of these have been true for several weeks or longer:

-- Persistent worry you can't "turn off," even when you know it's unlikely
+- Persistent worry you cannot turn off, even when you know it is unlikely

 - Sleep problems (trouble falling asleep, waking early, or restless sleep)